yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 1. Aquaculture Environment, Animal Health, and Seafood Quality

-My earlier research examined how the conditions animals experience during farming ultimately shape the quality of the harvested product.
-Working primarily with oysters and mussels, I investigated how environmental and aquaculture-related stressors—including temperature, salinity, and microplastic exposure—affect physiology, biochemical status, and flavor-related characteristics measured after harvest.
-Using physiological, biochemical, and metabolomic approaches, this work traced how pre-harvest conditions propagate through to the intrinsic quality attributes that reach the consumer.
+My earlier research examined how farming conditions and environmental stressors influence the physiology, biochemical composition, and flavor-related quality of shellfish.
+Working primarily with oysters and mussels, I investigated how parameters such as temperature, salinity, and contaminant exposure, such as microplastics—shape physiological responses, metabolic status, and flavor compound accumulation.
+Using physiological, biochemical, and metabolomic approaches, this work established how aquaculture environment translates into measurable differences in shellfish quality at harvest.

 **Research topics:**